 (b) on a requisition made in writing to the Secretary by not less than 10 members of the Society and stating the motion or motions which the said members desire to move at the meeting.

 (3) Every General Meeting shall be convened by the Secretary (whom failing by any other member of the Council) by notice in writing addressed to each member of the Society and dispatched not less than 10 days before the date of the meeting.

 (4) For any General Meeting a quorum shall be 10 members.

-(5) At any General Meeting the Chair shall be occupied by the President of the Society if he is present; whom failing by the Chairman or any other member of the Council; whom failing by such member of the Society as may be appointed by the members present.
+(5) At any General Meeting the Chair shall be occupied by the President of the Society if they are present; whom failing by the Convenor or any other member of the Council; whom failing by such member of the Society as may be appointed by the members present.

 5. Procedure at General Meetings

 Procedure at any General Meeting shall be regulated in such manner as the President or other member occupying the Chair may determine, and the person occupying the Chair: